 |Type||Freestanding||Freestanding||Two door, freestanding||Freestanding||Freestanding|

 This tent is an all-around solid option; it's easy to pitch and comfortable to sleep in.
 It offers good protection from the elements and should stand up to years of use.
 It's a bit on the heavier side, but for short trips and car camping overnights, this model is our number one choice.

 The REI Passage 2 takes the top spot in our scoring and earns best overall for its comfort, easy setup, and weather resistance.

 The storage pockets are great.
 There are four (or six) of them — one on each side and two overhead (in addition to the two-door stuff pockets, which can be utilized for gear as well if the doors are closed).
-We found that we had enough room for all of our stuff sacks, socks, gloves and lights that we needed to keep accessible.
+We found that we had enough room for all of our stuff sacks, socks, gloves, and lights that we needed to keep accessible.
 The headroom is more than adequate, even for six-foot folks.
 It does taper just a little steeply at the top as a consequence of not having a crossbar to spread out the upper canopy.
-If you are looking for exceptional headroom, check out the The North Face Stormbreak 2.

 The composition and placement of the tent body fabric is nice as well.
 The mesh canopy makes for excellent open sky viewing, and the sidewalls are high enough that they provide decent privacy as well if the fly is off of the tent.

 This tent is simple to set up.
 It has a straightforward X-pole design; stake the corners out, slide the ends of the poles into the grommets at each corner and clip the clips to the poles.
 The fly attaches to each corner with buckle clips, stakes out easily, and can easily be tensioned — a feature that we found is surprisingly challenging to get right.